bring-shrubbery/next-radix-stitches-typescript-eslint-template/README.md

 ## How to use

-Click "use template" button or clone this repo and you're good to go!
+Click the green "Use this template" button or clone this repo and you're good to go!

 ## Contributors